 The main aims of the CAP are to improve agricultural productivity, so that consumers can benefit from a stable supply of affordable food, while making sure that EU farmers can make a reasonable living.

 Supply of affordable animal food products refers especially to meat and dairy products (but also eggs and honey).
 In order to limit uncertainty, EU institutions in charge of market support interpret the market signals using livestock numbers for their forecasts.
-The numbers of breeders on the one hand (for dairy or meat production), and animal stocks being grown and fattened on the other, contribute to preparing measures that will ensure a more stable — or at least more secure — market, benefitting both consumers and farmers.
+The number of breeders on the one hand (for dairy or meat production), and animal stocks being grown and fattened on the other, contribute to preparing measures that will ensure a more stable—or at least more secure—market, benefitting both consumers and farmers.

 The European Commission has been active in harmonising animal health measures and systems of disease surveillance, diagnosis and control; it has also developed a legal framework for trade in live animals and animal products.
 Ensuring the high quality of food is one of the various challenges to be met in order to secure the food supply of EU citizens.